 In the Print Dialog box in Photoshop, there are two options under the “Color Handling” drop-down menu.
 The first is “Printer Manages Color” and the second is “Photoshop Manages Color”.

 If you allow the printer to manage color, it uses its own standards for printing and your photo will not match the aspects of your image on-screen.

 Select “Photoshop Manages Color”.

-By letting Photoshop manage the colors, you’re able to choose the ICC Profile and send the file’s 16-bit data to the printer.
+By letting Photoshop manage the colors, you’re able to choose the ICC Profile of the type of photo paper you will use and send the file’s 16-bit data to the printer.
 Don’t forget to select “Hard Proofing” so you can proof your image once again before sending it to the printer.

 Whether you want to print your own photographs or want to prepare for a photography show or competition, these simple steps can get you on the right path to perfect prints.

 Now you know how to prepare your files for the perfect photography print, let me know what you think about this post.
 Was it helpful?
 How did your prints turn out after following these simple steps?
-I would love to read about them in the comments below.
+Email me! info@admin

 Need help with you photogrpahy?
 Check out my Must-know tips for beginner photographers!